junxit/us-congress-bills-117/bill.md

     - **(D)** the Committee on Transportation and Infrastructure of the House of Representatives.
 - **(b)** *Establishment* The Administrator may establish an enhanced use lease pilot program under which the Administrator may authorize Federal agencies to enter into a lease with any person or entity (including another department or agency of the Federal Government or an entity of a State or local government) with regard to any underutilized nonexcess real property and related personal property under the jurisdiction of the Administrator.
 - **(c)** *Monetary consideration*
-  - **(1)** *Fair market value*
-    - **(A)** *In general* Except as provided in subparagraph (B), a person or entity entering into a lease under the pilot program shall provide monetary consideration for the lease at fair market value, as determined by the Administrator.
+  - **(1)** *Fair market value* A person or entity entering into a lease under the pilot program shall provide monetary consideration for the lease at fair market value, as determined by the Administrator.
-    - **(B)** *In-kind consideration* The Administrator may accept in-kind consideration for leases entered into under the pilot program for the purpose of developing renewable energy production facilities.
   - **(2)** *Utilization*
     - **(A)** *In general* The Administrator may use monetary consideration received under this subsection for a lease entered into under the pilot program to cover the full costs to the Administration in connection with the lease.
     - **(B)** *Capital revitalization and improvements* Any amounts of monetary consideration received under this subsection that are not used in accordance with subparagraph (A) shall—